left handed person writing in notebook

 Over the years, several myths surrounding left-handedness have pervaded popular culture.
 One persistent myth suggests that left-handed individuals have a shorter lifespan.
 However, a comprehensive study using the UK Biobank database has shown no significant difference in mortality rates between left-handed and right-handed individuals.
 It is crucial to challenge such unfounded claims and rely on scientific evidence when discussing left-handedness.

 Another is that left-handed people are smarter.
 You will find evidence that points to both yes they are more intelligent, no they are less intelligent, and no, handedness has nothing to do with intelligence at all.
 A 2015 study done by researchers from The Netherlands combined the previous 30 studies to look at the results.
 This meant looking at a data group of more than half a million people.
-This study found that indeed, being left or right handed had no tell in how smart an individual is.
-There have been studies done that show that left-handed people actually more often than not fall into the lower IQ groups, while at the same time a host of impressive people in history have all been lefties.
-Michelangelo, Leonardo da Vinci, Paul McCartney, David Bowie, Jimi Hendrix, James Baldwin, Nikola Tesla, Oprah Winfrey, Bill Gates, Barack Obama, and Steve Jobs are reportedly all left handed.
+This study found that indeed, being left or right handed had no tell on how smart an individual is.
+There have been studies done that show that left-handed people actually more often than not fall into the lower IQ groups, while at the same time, a host of impressive people in history have all been lefties.
+Michelangelo, Leonardo da Vinci, Paul McCartney, David Bowie, Jimi Hendrix, James Baldwin, Nikola Tesla, Oprah Winfrey, Bill Gates, Barack Obama, and Steve Jobs are reportedly all left-handed.
 (3, 4)

 Your Dominant Hand Does Determine Intelligence